Skip to main content

 Custom Headers

-You can add custom HTTP headers to be sent with requests from this device:
+You can add custom HTTP headers to be sent with all requests from this device (navigation, resources, API calls, redirects).
+This is useful for:

-2. Select a header name from common options or type your own
+2. Select a header name from the autocomplete dropdown (47 common headers available) or type your own

 3. Enter the header value

-4. Click the plus icon to add more headers
+4. Click the plus icon (+) to add the header

 Default Presets

 Each project can have one default device preset.
-When set, this preset will be used for all tests unless overridden by:
+When set, this preset will be used for all tests unless overridden by higher-priority settings.
+See Priority Order for the complete hierarchy of how device presets are selected.

 Priority Order